praydog/uevr-docs/src/plugins/blueprint.md

 ### Head Mounted Display: Get Orientation And Position

-Gets data about the HMD transform. `Load Blueprint Code` must be explicitly enabled for this work on >= 4.18.
+Gets data about the HMD transform. `Load Blueprint Code` must be explicitly enabled for this to work on >= 4.18.

 ### Head Mounted Display: Get Motion Controller Data